jsmolka/blog/content/posts/horizons/index.md

 > Exposed to the world in the open<br>
 > To drift from all I know<br>

 The first verse describes the moments following a tragic event.
 The narrator is emotionally torn apart, separated, by what happened and resigns to the pain by falling into the _arms of the broken_.
-He accepts his fate, but feels vulnerable because he is exposed to the whole world, out in the open for everyone to see.
+He accepts his fate but feels vulnerable because he is exposed to the whole world, out in the open for everyone to see.
 This causes him to drift away from friends and family, reinforcing the feeling of loss, disconnection and isolation.

 > Lonely wade<br>
 > Out to the depths of an ocean<br>